How to Become a Registered Dietitian

 One of the most common questions I get is how I became a dietitian.
 To be honest, it is a bit of a long and complicated process.
-I wanted to write a whole post on How To Become a Registered Dietitian and the many steps involved, including the undergraduate process, the dietetic internship, the RD exam, and more.
+I wanted to write a whole post on How To Become a Registered Dietitian and the many steps involved.
+This post includes information on the undergraduate process, the dietetic internship, the RD exam, and more.

 My Journey to Dietetics

-This post is about my journey to becoming a Registered Dietitian, as well as the general requirements for anyone interested in pursuing Dietetics.
+This post is about my journey to becoming an RD and the general requirements for anyone interested in pursuing Dietetics.
+I hope it is helpful!

 What you can expect to find in this post: